 Begin filling up your bathtub with water that you can use for cleaning and drinking if necessary.
 Some homes have wells that can stop pumping without electricity.
 In other cases, some other disruption may prevent your water from working.
 It’s best to be prepared.
 You should also turn your refrigerator and freezer to the coldest setting and try not to open them.
 This will preserve your food if your power goes out.

-Pay attention to Twitter or your local news stations website to keep track of the home.
+Pay attention to Twitter or your local news station’s website to keep track of the home.
 Important updates, like a spotted tornado, will most likely be reported online as soon as the information is available.

 What To Do After a Hurricane

 After a hurricane has passed and there is no more possibility of danger, it’s time to assess the damage.
 Start by making sure that there are no downed power lines in your yard.
-These are often active and caused thousands of injuries every year.
+These are often active and cause thousands of injuries every year.

-Use a Tarp to Cover Damage
+Use a Tarp To Cover Damage

 Start by covering up any exposed areas with a waterproof tarp.
 This will prevent additional water from entering your home and making the damage worse.
 Insurance companies often try to find any way they can to deny a claim.
 One of their favorite tricks is to claim that a homeowner did not take proper steps to prevent further damage.

 Begin Documenting Damage

-Start by taking photos and video of all the damage that occurred.
+Start by taking photos and videos of all the damage that occurred.
 A good place to begin is on the outside of your home.
 Take as many photos as possible from as many angles as possible.
 Get photos of all damage, every angle of the exterior of home, and every angle of the roof.
 Start by taking wide shots and then move in closer.
 This will allow easy proof of damage later.

 Next, move inside and begin taking photos and video of any damage that occurred there.
-Again get as many angles as possible and take photos from a wide-angle and move in closer.
+Again get as many angles as possible and take photos from a wide angle and move in closer.

-Having photographic and video evidence of your damage will be particularly helpful for the next step of the process which is filing a claim with your insurance company.
+Having photographic and video evidence of your damage will be particularly helpful for the next step of the process, which is filing a claim with your insurance company.

 File a Home Insurance Claim As Soon As Possible

-If you have issues getting proper compensation for your property damage, it’s time to move to the next step which is to contact a hurricane insurance claim attorney.
+If you have issues getting proper compensation for your property damage, it’s time to move to the next step, which is to contact a hurricane insurance claim attorney.

 Contact a Hurricane Insurance Claim Attorney

-The experienced attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA can help you to get the compensation that you need to restore your life after a hurricane but you need to take the first step and reach out to us.
-Contact us today for a free case evaluation either online or by calling 727-451-6900.
+The hurricane damage attorneys at Dolman Law Group can help you to get the compensation that you need to restore your life after a hurricane but you need to take the first step and reach out to us.
+Contact us today for a free case evaluation either online or by calling our office at 727-451-6900.

-Sibley Dolman Gipe Accident Injury Lawyers, PA – Clearwater Office
+Dolman Law Group Accident Injury Lawyers, PA – Clearwater Office

 800 North Belcher Road